cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 bookCollapseSection: true
 ---

+# Data structures Acra operates with

+Acra operates with a number of different data structures for storing protected data.
+Two historial ones are AcraBlock and AcraStruct, outlined below.
+They have different security implications and performance requirements.
+Acra supports custom data structures and encryption/decryption handlers for Enterprise Edition use-cases and for extending the compatibility without breaking existing implementations.

+**TODO: Verify against updated versioning**

 ## AcraBlock

 AcraBlock is a cryptographic container which is more compact than AcraStruct.
 Acra uses an envelope encryption strategy: plaintext data is encrypted using data encryption key (DEK), and then DEK is encrypted using key encryption key (KEK).
 AcraBlock uses AES-GCM for both encryption procedures.